electricimp/FactoryTools/README.md

 ### isFactoryFirmware()

-Supported on the Device and Agent.
+Supported on the device and agent.

 Returns `true` if firmware is running in the factory environment, `false` otherwise.
-Please note both Factory BlinkUp Fixtures and Devices Under Test (configured via Factory BlinkUp from a Factory Fixture) will return `true`.
+Please note both factory BlinkUp fixtures and devices under test (configured via factory BlinkUp from a factory BlinkUp fixture) will return `true`.

 ```Squirrel
 if (FactoryTools.isFactoryFirmware()) {